migariane/Causal-Inference-in-Epidemiology/README.md

 # MALF
-The R notebook (TMLE.nb.html) will gide you to the step by step implentation of the Targeted Maximum Likelihood Estimation (TMLE)
+The R notebook (TMLE.nb.html) will gide you step by step through the implentation of the Targeted Maximum Likelihood Estimation (TMLE).
 Hope you will enjoy.
 Best regards,
 Miguel Angel Luque Fernandez
+:-)